fito-peepteam/Kindle/README.md

 # Kindle
-My take on a Swift tutorial
+My take on a basic Swift tutorial going over the Kindle Interface